Search Ask the Dietitian

 What should I do?

-Have you tried the Healthy Body Calculator?
+Have you tried the Healthy Body Calculator®?
 Your weight goal is not unrealistic, but purging and starving yourself are not effective ways to lose weight.
 They can lead to serious health problems.
 Starving yourself can lead to a decrease in heart rate and body temperature, fainting, fatigue, weakness, nutrient deficiencies, dry and scaly skin and increased risk of infection due to a decrease in white blood cells.

 I encourage you to develop a healthy eating plan for life along with physical activity, behavior and attitude changes.
-I recommend a healthy eating plan based on the Food Guide Pyramid, keeping in mind variety, balance and moderation.
+I recommend a healthy eating plan based on My Plate, keeping in mind variety, balance and moderation.
 It is important to choose a variety of foods from all food groups to receive the nutrients your body needs.
 To achieve balance in your food choices, eat foods from the 6 major food groups every day (grains, vegetables, fruits, milk, meat and beans, oils).
 Eat foods in moderation, rather than eliminate certain foods.
 For example, if you have a higher fat lunch from a fast food restaurant, choose a lower fat supper.

 Your summer construction job can help burn calories depending on how much physical labor you perform, but I encourage you to continue to exercise to balance out the difference between your winter and summer activities.
 Physical activity does not have to be high impact.
 Regular exercise is more effective in managing weight than short bursts of hard exercise.
 Ideas for other low impact exercise includes, walking, low impact aerobics, water aerobics and swimming laps.
 Keep in mind that people who combine exercise and a healthy eating plan are more likely to lose more fat and less likely to regain the weight back.